-You should follow the following screening process in order to certify your compliance with historic property eligibility requirements under this permit (see Part 1.1.4.6).
+You should follow the following screening process in order to certify your compliance with historic property eligibility requirements under this permit (see Part 1.1.5).
 The following four steps describe how applicants can meet the permit eligibility criteria for protection of historic properties under this permit:

-Step One: Are you an existing facility that is reapplying for certification under the 2015 MSGP?
+Step One: Are you an existing facility that is resubmitting for certification under the 2021 MSGP?

 If you are an existing facility you should have already addressed NHPA issues.
-To gain coverage under the 2008 MSGP you were required to certify that you were either not affecting historic properties or had obtained written agreement from the relevant SHPO or THPO regarding methods of mitigating potential impacts.
+To gain coverage under the 2015 MSGP, you were required to certify that you were either not affecting historic properties or had obtained written agreement from the relevant SHPO or THPO regarding methods of mitigating potential impacts.
 As long as you are not constructing or installing any new stormwater control measures then you have met eligibility Criterion A of the MSGP.
 After you submit your NOI, there is a 30-day waiting period during which the SHPO, THPO, or other tribal representative may review your NOI.
 The SHPO, THPO, or other tribal representative may request that EPA hold up authorization based on concerns about potential adverse impacts to historic properties.
 EPA will evaluate any such request and notify you if any additional measures to address adverse impacts to historic properties are necessary.

-If you are an existing facility and will construct or install stormwater control measures that require subsurface disturbance of less than one (1) acre then you should proceed to Step Three.
-(Note: Construction activities disturbing one (1) acre or more are not eligible for coverage under this permit.)
+If you are an existing facility and will construct or install stormwater control measures that will disturb less than one (1) acre, then you should proceed to Step Three.
+(Note: Stormwater discharges from your facility associated with construction activity disturbing one acre or more, or that are part of a larger common plan of development or sale if the larger common plan will ultimately disturb one acre or more, are not covered under the 2021 MSGP unless in conjunction with mining activities or certain oil and gas extraction activities as specified in Sectors G, H, I, and J of this permit.)Construction activities disturbing one (1) acre or more are not eligible for coverage under this permit and may seek separate coverage under the Construction General Permit (CGP).)